jose-elias-alvarez/null-ls.nvim/README.md

 5. If you believe the issue is with null-ls itself or you want to request a new feature, open an issue and provide all the requested information.

-Please **do not** link to or post your entire Neovim configuration. null-ls is in beta status, and if you cannot make the effort to isolate your issue, then I recommend using another solution.
+Please **do not** link to or post your entire Neovim configuration.

 ### How do I format files?